Chislevah/Capstone-Sales-Data-Analysis/README.md

 ```excel
 =SUMIF(Products, Socks, Quantity).
 ```
- This formula I used for all the products sold, I only made changes to the criteria in order to suit each category of products.
+This formula Is used for all the products sold, I only made changes to the criteria in order to suit each category of products.

 i.
 Sales by region:
 ```excel
 =SUMIF(Region, west, Total Revenue)
 ```
 Formula applicable to all sales by various region with changes made on the criteria alone.

 Pivot Table Presentation (insert a new sheet for pivot table presentation)